You often will get a response like that when you tell someone you prefer to eat raw food when possible. They think you’re crazy.

 Be aware that during the sale with the BOGO promo code, it may be more than 2 weeks ’til your order arrives.

-Why not both?
-You wouldn’t settle for having the same dinner every night, so why settle for one protein bar?
+You wouldn’t settle for having the same dinner everyday, so why settle for the same bar?

-We think using Papa Steve’s No Junk Raw and Dale’s bars together will offer you the best of both worlds.
-Different textures and flavors, so you don’t get bored with the love of your life… food.
+Using the brands Papa Steve’s No Junk Raw and Dale’s offer you the best of both taste and nutrition.
+Different textures and flavors, so you don’t get bored with your protein bars.

-The exception is during the first 2-3 hours after strenuous muscle exercise.
-For that, you should buy Papa Steve’s Peanut Butter Choco Chip on Amazon because it has 20 grams of protein and 16 grams of sugar (mostly from dates and fruits) to help replenish the lost glycogen your muscles badly need post-workout.
+During the first 2-3 hours after strenuous muscle exercise, for that, you should buy Papa Steve’s Peanut Butter Choco Chip on Amazon because it has 20 grams of protein and 16 grams of sugar (mostly from dates and fruits) to help replenish the lost glycogen your muscles badly need post-workout.